 • Potassium can help to counter the role of excessive sodium in bloating.
 Try chomping down on a banana for your mid-day snack.

 • Healthy probiotic yogurt for breakfast increases the amount of lactobacillus and bifidobacterium bacteria in our digestive tracts.
 This facilitates efficient digestion and prevents belly bloat.
-Plain, low-fat yogurt is your best bet in this case.
-For added sweetness, try mixing in some fresh fruit instead of reaching for artificially flavored yogurts.
+Plain yogurt is your best bet in this case.
+Fresh yogurt is ideal!

 • Reduce the amount of high fructose and fatty foods from your diet.
 Not only are fructose, trans fat, saturated fat and omega-6 fats hard to digest, but they also cause inflammation in your digestive system.
 Sip some herbal tea like peppermint tea to help soothe inflammation, relax the digestive tract, and relieve pain.
 Ginger tea is helpful as well!

 • Ample exercise is also needed to keep the gut working properly, and decreasing levels of exercise increase the chance for bloating to develop.
 Of course, proper exercise techniques are essential.
 Be sure to breathe properly, keep yourself hydrated, and do lots of cardio!